eprints/anubis/README.md

 If anything has gone wrong, or for whatever reason you need to remove anubis, you can run:
 `/opt/eprints3/ingredients/anubis/bin/generate_apacheconf_for_anubis --undo`

+This will put EPrints' Apache config back to how it was before.
+Anubis will still be running as a service in the background, but Apache will not be routing any traffic through it.

 ## SELinux

 If the Anubis Status page in EPrints shows a permission denied error, it is likely SELinux blocking apache/EPrints from making a request to Anubis' metrics.